gaois/documental/docs/data/logainm/v0.9/api.en.md

 ## Sorting

-Where data relating to more than one place are returned in response to a query they are sorted by place identifier, in ascending order.
+Where data relating to more than one place is returned in response to a query they are sorted by place identifier, in ascending order.
 The only exception to this are geographic queries, where the `Latitude` and `Longitude` query parameters are specified, in which case case places are listed in order of proximity to the specified coordinates, with the nearest places listed first.

 ## Illustrative examples